-Dissension among the ranks was evident with even a cursory glance at the petition.
-Interestingly enough, Tellico Landing included in its petition under "personal property" a claim described as a "[p]ossible cause of action for breach of fiduciary duty of one of the members, Robert Stooksbury," listing an unknown value for that claim.
+its petition under "Schedule B - Personal Property" a claim described as a "[p]ossible cause of action for breach of fiduciary duty of one of the members, Robert Stooksbury," listing an unknown value for that claim.
 Meanwhile, a company called WindRiver Investments, LLC, out of Knoxville, was listed as the central secured creditor.
-WindRiver had "purportedly" acquired a secured interest in Tellico Landing's real properties (the resort, golf course, etc.) in June 2011 and held a first mortgage on those properties.
-WindRiver also held a secured interest in the rental home that Tellico owned.
-Of course, Tellico noted on its petition that it disputed WindRiver's secured claim, which was valued north of \$6.5 Million.
+WindRiver had "[p]urportedly acquired" a secured interest in Tellico Landing's real properties (the resort, golf course, etc.) in June 2011 and held a first mortgage on those properties.
+WindRiver also held a secured interest in the rental home that Tellico Landing owned.
+Of course, Tellico Landing noted on its petition that it disputed WindRiver's secured claim, which was valued north of \$6.5 million.

 In the petition, Tellico Landing noted that Lynn Tarpy of Hagood, Tarpy & Cox, PLLC, of Knoxville, would serve as debtor's counsel.
-Tellico filed a Notice of Creditors Meeting with its petition, calling the meeting for one month later, on July 27, 2011 in Knoxville.
-The
+Tellico Landing filed a Notice of Creditors Meeting with its petition, calling the meeting for one month later, on July 27, 2011 in Knoxville.
+The meeting notice set the deadline for filing proof of creditor claims at October 25, 2011.
+As stated in the notice, the petition filing prohibits creditors from taking collection actions, a debtor protection known as the automatic stay.
+Moreover, the notice stated that, while creditors' attendance is not mandatory, the debtor's